idream-build/idream/README.md

 It works for simple projects (with local or remote dependencies) but does not attempt to do anything smart with phases or ordering (i.e. you have to manually build all dependencies in order).
-No guarantees on projects with FFI or custom makefiles or targeting JS.
+No guarantees on projects with FFI, custom makefiles, JS targets, or on non-Mac platforms.

 Contributions are welcome.
 Open questions: